istio/istio.io/content/en/docs/reference/config/analysis/ist0130/index.md

 {{< /text >}}

 In this example, the virtual service specifies both a fault and a mirror.
-It is allowed to have both, but the user has used two different http route entries (one for each `-`), leading to an ambiguity.
+Having both is allowed, but they must be in the same route entry.
+Here the user has used two different http route entries (one for each `-`), the first overrides the second.

 ## How to resolve

 When you have an `http` with no `match`, there can only be one http route.
-In this case, removing the `"-"` before `mirror` indicates there is a single matcheless route that both injects a fault and mirrors, not one route that faults and one that mirrors.
+In this case, removing the `"-"` before `mirror` indicates there is a single matchless route that both injects a fault and mirrors, not one route that faults and one that mirrors.

 Be careful with YAML formatting when setting up complex routing.